sndrsmnk/ng-rddmarc/README.md

 default.
 Use the <code>-x</code> option to indicate you're feeding in the actual XML-formatted report files.

-Use the <code>-w</code> flag in combination with at least one directory on the command line to enable 'waiting for new events' in said directory.
-You could run <code>ng-rddmarc</code> as a daemon and process messages automatically as it 'watches' your (<code>-m</code>)Maildir for new files to process and move to <code>cur/</code> (marking it 'Old Mail' in your mail client).

-The <code>-d</code> flag enables debugging.
-There is no real logic to the debug levels at this moment.
+The <code>-d</code> flag enables verbose output.
+There is no real logic to the verbose levels at this moment.
 A value of <code>10</code> shows everything but dumps of the parsed XML-bodies and is most useful if something is going awry.